 Our financial targets follow a steering concept that is aligned with our values.
 The return on capital employed (ROCE) is used as the key target and management indicator for the BASF Group.
-As stated in our strategic goals, we aim to achieve a ROCE considerably above the cost of capital percentage every year.
-With ROCE, the same logic and data is used for our value-based management, external communication with the capital markets and variable compensation.
+In line with our strategic targets, we aim to achieve a ROCE considerably above the cost of capital percentage every year.
+With ROCE, the same data is used for our value-based management, external communication with the capital markets and variable compensation.
 This means we use the same yardstick for internal management, employee incentivization and our shareholders’ expectations.

 ROCE is calculated as the EBIT of the segments as a percentage of the average cost of capital basis.

 To calculate the EBIT of the segments, we take the BASF Group’s EBIT and deduct the EBIT of activities recognized under Other, which are not allocated to the divisions.

 The cost of capital basis is calculated using the month-end figures and consists of the operating assets of the segments.
 These comprise the current and noncurrent asset items of the segments, including tangible and intangible fixed assets, integral investments accounted for using the equity method, inventories, trade accounts receivable, other receivables and other assets generated by core business activities and, where appropriate, the assets of disposal groups.
 The cost of capital basis also includes customer and supplier financing.